 In autumn 2020, Home Assistant introduced the concept of tags, paving the way for NFC tags to be incorporated into Home Assistant and its applications.
 With Android smartphones, iPhones, or ESPHome nodes, users could write to and read these tags, sparking a wave of innovation in their use.
 The swift progress was in no small part due to Andrea Donno and Magnus Øverli's creation of the Tag Reader for Home Assistant.

-This little device contains an ESP8266 board (D1 mini), a NFC reader (PN532), an RGB LED (WS2812), and a Buzzer.
-It can either be bought as a prebuilt item or a do-it-yourself kit from adonno’s website.
-If you want to go at it alone, you are in luck, as the whole device is open-source.
-That means you can buy the components from wherever and 3D print a case, for which you will find STL files on GitHub.
-Logically, the device is powered by ESPHome and you will find the YAML file also on GitHub.
+This petite powerhouse boasts an ESP8266 board (Wemos D1 mini), a NFC reader (PN532), an RGB LED (WS2812), and a buzzer.
+The device can be acquired pre-assembled or as a DIY kit from Donno's website.
+For those who prefer a hands-on approach, the Tag Reader is entirely open-source, allowing you to source components from any supplier and even 3D print a case, with STL files readily available on GitHub.
+As expected, the device is powered by ESPHome, with the YAML file also accessible on GitHub.

 A peek into the third iteration of the Tag Reader for Home Assistant

 When it comes to the downsizing of the device, Andrea Donno has kept the details under wraps.
 However, it wouldn't be a stretch to imagine that one of the ESP-XX modules may have played a role in this transformation.
 Donno also let slip that the latest Tag Reader for Home Assistant can be powered through a USB-C port.
 Considering the absence of a Micro-USB interface in ESP-XX modules, it's plausible that a breakout board, like the one offered by Adafruit, was employed to furnish the USB-C connector.